ubabar123/dart-server-sdk/CONTRIBUTING.md

 For versioning standards, follow [Dart's semantic versioning](https://dart.dev/tools/pub/versioning).

+Here’s your updated **Submitting a Pull Request** section with improved formatting and alignment for clarity and readability:

 ## **Submitting a Pull Request**

 Contributing to the project is highly encouraged!
 Please follow these steps to submit a well-structured pull request (PR):

 ### **Steps to Submit a Pull Request**